artndev/arti/README.md

-There you can find the minimalistic Basic Anki template created using HTML / CSS to feel your studies more comfortable and easier (sometimes)!
+You can find there the minimalistic Basic Anki template created using HTML / CSS to feel your studies more comfortable and easier (sometimes)!

 ## Installation Guide